Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### 3. With the inverse projection matrix

-Of course the viewport position can be rcovered by the inverse projection matrix.
+Of course the viewport position can be recovered by the inverse projection matrix.

     mat4 inversePrjMat = inverse( prjMat );
     vec4 viewPosH      = inversePrjMat * vec3( ndc_x, ndc_y, 2.0 * depth - 1.0, 1.0 )